Wolford-App/LiftAndShift/README.md

 # LiftAndShift
-This project is to create a step-by-step instruction page to make a LiftAndShift from on-prem to Cloud
+This project is to create a step-by-step instruction page to make a LiftAndShift from on-prem to Cloud.